 What are we learning about?

 Our maths in Year 5 begins with Place Value, looking at identifying, estimating and representing numbers up to 1,000,000, including rounding to the nearest 1000.
-We will then look at adding and subtracting up to 4 digits using formal written methods, which includes solving 2-step problems in context.
-In our unit on multiplication and division, children will focus on learning all times tables up to 12 x 12 in order to apply them and answer questions using long division and other formal written methods of multiplication.
-We will finally look at symmetry in a unit on shape, where we will identify lines of symmetry and complete symmetrical figures.
+We will then look at adding and subtracting up to 4 digits which includes solving 2-step problems in context.
+In our unit on multiplication and division, children will focus on learning all times tables up to 12 x 12 in order to apply these fact.
+We will also look at factors, prime numbers, square and cube numbers.
+We will also be multiplying and dividing by 10, 100 and 1000.
+We will finally look at dividing to make a fraction, writing improper fractions and finding equivalent fractions.

 There will be a variety of learning opportunities this term across the curriculum, with our trip to the Winchester Science Museum at the heart of it all.
-Here we will have the opportunity to explore each exhibit and develop awe and wonder in science.
+Here we will have the opportunity to explore each exhibit and experience awe and wonder in science.
 We will also visit the planetarium to further extend our knowledge and understanding of our solar system.
-In DT we will be designing and making our very own moon buggy, which will culminate in a class race and subsequent evaluations of our constructions including modifications needed.
+In DT, we will be using Sketchup to help us design our very own moon buggy which we will then make and customise.
+This will culminate in a class race and subsequent evaluations of our constructions, including modifications needed.

 How you can help at home

 You can help to support your child's learning at home by visiting the local library and having a look at both factual books about space and stories set in space.
 Ask your child questions about what they have read and what they enjoyed about the books and why?
 You could make up games or sing songs to help them learn all of their times tables.
-There are some links below to some on-line games you could play together - a bit of competition always enthuses children to participate and persevere!
-They could have a go at making their own moon buggies out of lego, k-nex or other construction materials and then have a family race and modify their constructions, giving reasons why.
+There are some links on our web page to some on-line games you could play together - a bit of competition always enthuses children to participate and show resilience (this links to our learning values).
+They could have a go at designing their own moon buggy at home using Sketchup and make it out of lego, k-nex or other construction materials.
+They could even have a family race, modify their constructions and give reasons why?